pascalkrautm/002---Audio-News-Podcast-Generator/README.md

             else:
                 print(r"Your answer may not comply, please note that you may only press 'y' or 'n'")

-With speak() the commandline reads out the podcast with the previously set parameters.
+With `speak` the commandline reads out the podcast with the parameters set previously.

     def speak(self, text: str):
         """